MaltsevaNata/Action_recognition_cmd/README.md

 ## Tool description
   The aim of the work is to create a simple user interface to interact with machine learning methods of human actions evaluation based on skeleton poses provided by Openpose.
 Several methods for solving the problem are selected: SVM, kNN, decision tree.
 Training dataset was created to conduct the research and test the tool.
 Processing algorithms are developed and experimental studies are carried out, which showed that the selected methods are applicable for the task of evalusting actions, but require refinement and expansion of the dataset.
  ### Tool functionality
-   -h, --help     show this help message and exit\
+  --help , -h    show this help message and exit\
   --train, -t    start training model on new data, PCA available\
   --predict, -p  predict action on video using trained model, PCA available\
   Optional parameter PCA serves for to decrease number of training parameters in the model.\